Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-If there’s any one attraction you’re planning to visit in Iceland, it’s very likely the Blue Lagoon.
-It’s the most popular destination in Iceland — nearly everyone who visits Iceland works a trip to the Blue Lagoon into their itinerary.
+Going to the Blue Lagoon is a must for anyone traveling to Iceland!
+It’s the most popular tourist attraction in Iceland — it seems like nearly everyone who visits Iceland works a trip to the Blue Lagoon into their itinerary.

-And being the most popular destination, there are plenty of guides and how-tos for the Blue Lagoon.
-But to be honest, I was surprised by how many things I didn’t know, and how many things people should know before they go.
+And being the most popular destination, there are plenty of guides and how-tos for the Blue Lagoon Iceland.
+But to be honest, I was surprised by how many things I didn’t know.

 Two-thirds of Iceland’s population may live in Reykjavik, but the Blue Lagoon is quite a distance away.
 If you haven’t rented a car, you’ll need to book a transfer with a tour company.
+You can book Blue Lagoon tickets with round-trip transportation from Reykjavik here.
 The drive takes about 45 minutes each way.
-Some of these shuttle transfers do not include Blue Lagoon admission; be sure to check beforehand.
-If it doesn’t, you’ll need to pay your admission separately when you arrive.

 That said, Reykjavik is a fabulous city and being based here is the best option for visiting the Blue Lagoon and exploring the nearby region.
-The cheapest Reykjavik hotel rates tend to be on HotelsCombined.
+See below for where to stay in Reykjavik.

 The plant was built first, and it uses Iceland’s volcanic landscape to produce heat power.
 The runoff is filtered straight into the Blue Lagoon, which is what heats the water.